sleroy/SonarEsLintPlugin/README.md

 ## Changelog

+0.3.1 - Added --no-inline-config to the eslint arguments, ensuring that even the eslint-disable comments will be registered

 0.3.0 - Upgrade to the latest Sonar API and dependencies and fix an issue (#2) when ESLint is meeting parsing errors or simply ignoring files.
  * SonarQube API 6.7